Private Equity Money Keeps Pouring Into Tech, as Cloudera Becomes Latest Multibillion-Dollar Buyout

 Competition has ramped up in the cloud database and analytics market, both from infrastructure vendors like Amazon, Microsoft and Google and from emerging companies like Snowflake and Databricks.

-Prior to the acquisition of Proofpoint, that company's stock had gained 9% over the previous 12 months, compared to the Nasdaq's 62% jump.
+Before the acquisition of Proofpoint, that company's stock had gained 9% over the previous 12 months, compared with the Nasdaq's 62% jump.
 Proofpoint's revenue growth slowed to 18% in 2020 from 24% in 2019 and 39% the year before that.

 While private equity deals account for more than half of the biggest tech acquisitions this year, the two largest purchases have been strategic.
 Microsoft agreed in April to buy speech recognition company Nuance Communications for $16 billion.
-And in January, UnitedHealth Group's Optum said it was buying health-tech company Change Healthcare for close to $13 billion.
+And in January, UnitedHealth Group's Optum said it was buying health-tech company Change Healthcare for close to $13 billion including debt.

 WATCH: KKR's Henry McVey on investing in Asia, recovery stocks